thomazyazima/thomazyazima.github.io/week-1/5-beginning-CSS/readme.md

 ## Release 5: Reflect
 Edit the [my_reflection.md](my_reflection.md) file associated with this challenge.
-Commit your changes and save them to GitHub.
+Commit your changes and push them to GitHub.
+Check they are there!

 ## Additional CSS Resources: